felipebravom/AffectiveTweets/README.md

 1. __PMILexiconExpander__: calculates the Pointwise Mutual Information (PMI) semantic orientation for each word in a corpus of tweets annotated by sentiment.
 The score is calculated by substracting the PMI of the  target  word  with  a negative  sentiment from the PMI of the target word with a positive sentiment.
 This is a supervised filter.
 [BibTex](http://dblp.uni-trier.de/rec/bib2/conf/acl/Turney02.bib)

 2. __TweetCentroid__:  calculates word distributional vectors from a corpus of unlabelled tweets by treating them as the centroid of the tweet vectors in which they appear.
 The vectors can be labelled using an affective lexicon to train a word-level affective classifier.
 This classifier can be used to expand the original lexicon.
-[BibTex](http://dblp.uni-trier.de/rec/bib2/conf/sigir/Bravo-MarquezFP15.bib) [pdf](http://www.cs.waikato.ac.nz/~fbravoma/publications/sigir15.pdf)
+[BibTex](http://dblp.uni-trier.de/rec/bib2/conf/sigir/Bravo-MarquezFP15.bib), [original paper](http://www.cs.waikato.ac.nz/~fbravoma/publications/sigir15.pdf)

 3. __LabelWordVectors__: labels word vectors with an input lexicon in arff format.
 This filter is useful for training word-level affective classifiers.

 ### Distant Supervision Filters

 1. __ASA__:  Annotate-Sample-Average (ASA) is a lexical-based distant supervision method for training polarity classifiers in Twitter in the absence of labelled data.
 It takes a collection of unlabelled tweets and a polarity lexicon in arff format and creates synthetic labelled instances.
 Each labelled instance is created by sampling with replacement a number of tweets containing at least one word from the lexicon with the desired polarity, and averaging the feature vectors of the sampled tweets.
-[BibTex](http://dblp.uni-trier.de/rec/bib2/conf/ecai/Bravo-MarquezFP16.bib) [pdf](http://www.cs.waikato.ac.nz/~fbravoma/publications/ecai2016.pdf)
+[BibTex](http://dblp.uni-trier.de/rec/bib2/conf/ecai/Bravo-MarquezFP16.bib), [original paper](http://www.cs.waikato.ac.nz/~fbravoma/publications/ecai2016.pdf)

 ### Tokenizers